The importance of Supply Chain Optimization

 In today’s business context, there are plenty of opportunities to improve the state of a supply chain:

-• Long Lead Times create inflexibility in the supply chain, reducing agility and responsiveness to respond to market demand.
+• Long lead times create inflexibility in the supply chain, reducing agility and responsiveness to respond to market demand.

-• Structural issues such as long Planning Frozen Periods and large Minimum Order Quantities (MOQ) are flow breakers driving Lead Times up.
+• Structural issues such as long Planning Frozen Periods, and large Minimum Order Quantities (MOQ) are flow breakers driving lead times up.

-• Inefficiencies and non-value-added activities drive variability in the Lead Time and low on-time delivery.
+• Inefficiencies and non-value-added activities drive variability in the lead time and low on-time delivery.

 • The result of this inflexibility and variability is high inventory which creates excessive stock costs and a lot of vulnerability to demand variability.